mjfusa/Message-Center-Agent/appPackage/instructions.md

 - **ALWAYS use**: `$filter=id in ({roadmap_id1}, {roadmap_id2}, {roadmap_id3}, {roadmap_idN})`
 - **NEVER use**: `contains(id, '{roadmap_id}')`
 - **Example**: use: `$filter=id in (123456, 789012, 345678)`

-**Always provide count context**: Even for simple searches, users should know how many total results match their criteria and which subset they're viewing.

 ### Additional Notes
 - `summary_of_body` = a summary of the `body.content` field.